mediamonks/image-effect-renderer/README.md

 You can set the following options when creating a renderer:

-- **loop** _(boolean)_ - If set to true, the renderer will loop.
+- **loop** _(boolean)_ - The renderer will play automatically if set to true.
 The default value is `false`.
-- **autoResize** _(boolean)_ - If set to true, the renderer will automatically resize.
+- **autoResize** _(boolean)_ - If set to true, the renderer will automatically resize to fit the wrapperElement.
 The default value is `true`.
 - **pixelRatio** _(number)_ - This sets the pixel ratio of the renderer.
 The default value is `window.devicePixelRatio`.
 - **useSharedContext** _(boolean)_ - If set to true, the renderer will use a shared WebGL context.
 The default value is `false`.
 - **asyncCompile** _(boolean)_ - If set to true, the renderer will compile shaders asynchronously.
 The default value is `true`.

-ImageEffectRenderers can share one WebGLContext.
-This is needed if you have multiple ImageEffectRenderers active at a time.
+ImageEffectRenderers can share one WebGLContext (see `useSharedContext`).
+This is needed if multiple ImageEffectRenderers are active at a time.
 If you have only one ImageEffectRenderer on a page or if you create a large ImageEffectRenderer (i.e. fullscreen), the ImageEffectRenderer will run faster if you create it having its own WebGLContext:

 ### setImage(slotIndex, image, options)